kcuilla/kcuilla-io-site/content/authors/admin/_index.md

 - Visitors
 ---

-I am an analytics professional with five years of experience leveraging data-driven technology to solve business problems and make processes more efficient.
+I am an analytics professional with over five years of experience leveraging data-driven technology to solve business problems and make processes more efficient.
 I currently work as a Lead Quantitative Analyst within the fintech industry and generate useful insights from data analysis and visualization.

 I received my Master's Degree in Data Analytics from Penn State University.
 Prior to my graduate studies, I received a BS degree in Environmental Science & Technology with a focus in the design of ecotechnology systems from the University of Maryland.